mechovation/donkey2/README.md

    source env/bin/activate
    ```

 2. Dowload and install the dependencies for this car template.
+(This can take a LONG time . . . . )
    ```bash
    git clone https://github.com/autorope/donkey2.git
    cd donkey2